 |

-The rescue party, consisting of Aragorn and
+The rescuers, consisting of Aragorn and

-my lords,"and Eofred and Brenalboarded the Starlight
+had been injured), Eofred and Brenalboarded the Starlight

 without further delay.